 Kristiansten Fortress is not particularly large, but the view from the ramparts over Trondheim is particularly beautiful.

 Along the Nidelva

-We go back to the Nidelva and stroll through the old town Bakklandet.
+We go back to the Nidelva and stroll through the old town The hill country.
 Time seems to be standing still here.
 Pretty cafés invite you to relax and small shops to browse.
 At the river we first pass the old warehouse buildings, then modern residential and commercial buildings follow.

 On the next bridge, the Bakke Bru, we cross the Nidelva.
 Then we walk past the Maritime Museum in the direction of the train station and the berth at Quai 68.
 It was a very nice tour of the city.
 We took our time and returned to the ship after four hours.

 We really liked the city of Trondheim.
 The location on the Trondheimfjord and the Nidelva is exceptional.
 There are also wide streets and wide squares with tall trees, an impressive cathedral, wooden houses and stone houses, old and new side by side.
 And the greenery that can be seen particularly well from Kristiansten Fortress.

 After the leaving of Costa Pacifica we look for a quiet place in the buffet restaurant.
 From there we enjoy a large part of the 90-kilometer drive through the Trondheimfjord to the open sea.